Fireflies AI Review —

 The verdict

-It does not try to be the simplest transcription tool.
-It does not try to be the cheapest option.
-It does not optimise for the impressive first demo.
-It optimises for the organisation that has learned — usually through painful experience — that losing knowledge inside conversations is an expensive problem that compounds silently until someone finally decides to solve it.
+It isn't trying to be the simplest transcription tool, or the cheapest option, or the most impressive first demo.
+What it's built for is the organisation that has learned, usually through painful experience, that losing knowledge inside conversations is an expensive problem, one that compounds silently until someone finally decides to solve it.

 Three things are worth naming directly.
-The search is genuinely excellent for structured, explicit conversations — and noticeably less useful for oblique, context-dependent discussions.
+The search is genuinely excellent for structured, explicit conversations, and noticeably less useful for oblique, context-dependent ones.
 The governance requirement is real and underestimated.
-And the bot presence remains the category's unsolved problem — visible recording changes meeting dynamics in ways that matter most in the conversations where institutional memory would be most valuable.
+And the bot presence remains the category's unsolved problem: visible recording changes meeting dynamics in ways that matter most in exactly the conversations where institutional memory would be most valuable.

-For the remote-first organisation losing operational knowledge in conversations, the sales team that needs CRM accuracy without manual logging, and the cross-functional team that relitigates decisions because context gets lost at handoffs — Fireflies is not one option among many.
-It is the system built specifically for this problem.
+For the remote-first organisation losing operational knowledge in conversations, the sales team that needs CRM accuracy without manual logging, and the cross-functional team that relitigates decisions because context gets lost at handoffs, Fireflies isn't one option among many.
+It's the system built specifically for this problem.

 Build searchable organisational memory